rust-lang/rust/active/0000-plugin-registrar.md

 More moving parts.

+`Registry` is provided by `librustc`, because it will have methods for registering lints and other `librustc` things.
+This means that syntax extensions must link `librustc`, when before they only needed `libsyntax` (but could link `librustc` anyway if desired).
+This was discussed [on the RFC PR](https://github.com/rust-lang/rfcs/pull/86) and [the Rust PR](https://github.com/mozilla/rust/pull/14554) and [on IRC](https://botbot.me/mozilla/rust-internals/2014-05-22/?msg=15075433&page=5).

 # Alternatives

 We could add `#[lint_registrar]` etc. alongside `#[macro_registrar]`.
 This seems like it will produce more duplicated effort all around.
 It doesn't provide convenience methods, and it won't support API evolution as well.